Scuttling of the German fleet at Scapa Flow: Surrender of the fleet

 The first craft to be surrendered were the U-boats, which began to arrive at Harwich on 20 November 1918; 176 were eventually handed over.
-Hipper refused to lead his fleet to the surrender, delegating the task to Rear-Admiral Ludwig von Reuter.
-The German fleet was met by the light cruiser HMS Cardiff on the morning of 21 November, and led to the rendezvous with over 370 ships of the Grand Fleet and other allied navies.
+Hipper refused to lead the surface fleet to the surrender, delegating the task to Rear-Admiral Ludwig von Reuter.
+The fleet was met by the light cruiser HMS Cardiff on the morning of 21 November, and was led to the rendezvous with over 370 ships of the Grand Fleet and other allied navies.
 There were 70 German ships in total; the battleship König and the light cruiser Dresden had engine trouble and had to be left behind.
 The destroyer V30 struck a mine while crossing, and sank.

 The German ships were escorted into the Firth of Forth, where they anchored.
 Beatty signalled them:

 The German flag will be hauled down at sunset today and will not be hoisted again without permission.

 The fleet was then moved between 25 and 27 November to Scapa Flow; the destroyers to Gutter Sound and the battleships and cruisers to the north and west of the island of Cava.
 Eventually, a total of 74 ships were interned there, König and Dresden having arrived on 6 December accompanied by the destroyer V129, which replaced the sunken V30.
 The last ship to arrive was the battleship Baden on 9 January 1919.
 Initially, the interned ships were guarded by the Battle Cruiser Force (later reduced to the Battle Cruiser Squadron), commanded in succession by Vice-Admiral William Pakenham, Rear-Admiral Henry Oliver and Rear-Admiral Roger Keyes.
 On 1 May 1919, Vice-Admiral Sir Arthur Leveson and the Second Battle Squadron of the Atlantic Fleet took over guard duties, and were succeeded on 18 May by Vice-Admiral Sir Sydney Fremantle and the First Battle Squadron.